merokudao/storekit-sdk/README.md

 because these store details about visits, downloads, installs and uninstalls.
 These metrics are used to prepare trending dapps.

+Getting a dapp will always send it's global metrics.

 ## Visit a dApp's Home Page